Cesco16/NanoExpansion/README.md

 Some files are needed in order to run NanoExpansion:

 * a sorted and indexed .bam file of the sample of interest
-* .tsv and .vcf (optional) output files from straglr
+* .tsv, .bed and .vcf output files from straglr
 * the catalogue of STR annotation for Stranger
 * a .bed file with the region and the motif of expansion